vinbero/vinbero/README.md

 Radical changes like function renaming or small changes like removing extra spacing is allowed too.
 Please don't hesitate to fork and contribute, this project needs a lot of work to do.

+### Language
+Use English on your commit message so everyone can understand

 ### Naming convention
 #### Modules
 Module names are snake case, and should be start with vinbero_